hasan-hasanov/FreeJokesApi/README.md

 # FreeJokesApi
 Free api that returns only the best jokes on the internet.
-If you don't agree, make a pull request with your favorite jokes.

 ## Usage